shamansystems/Cheap-FOCer/README.md

 -Additional assembly steps to beef up high-current traces.
 2 layers of 1oz copper can’t handle the current flowing through during operation.
 Assembler will have to apply wire/solder wick/bus bar to the exposed Power, Ground, and Phase traces that you can see in the images.

-## Problems with Beta so far

--Pin 2 of SERVO header not connected to 5V+

--Suspected issues with VESC firmware 3.5 and higher.
-Firmware before 3.5 is recommended

 ## Software/Firmware Requirements